SoftBank to raise $41 billion to expand share buyback, cut debt

 Its plans to fund the initial 500 billion yen buyback with debt was received negatively by analysts and investors who were concerned by Son’s willingness to leverage the company.

-Given fragile markets SoftBank may look to sell its stakes in the merged Sprint (S.N) and T-Mobile US (TMUS.O) or Chinese ecommerce giant Alibaba (BABA.N), Redex Holdings analyst Kirk Boodry said.
+Given fragile markets SoftBank may look to monetize its stakes in the merged Sprint (S.N) and T-Mobile US (TMUS.O) or Chinese ecommerce giant Alibaba (BABA.N), Redex Holdings analyst Kirk Boodry said.

-Son previously monetized part of the stake in Alibaba, of which SoftBank currently owns 25%, in a complicated transaction ahead of the 2016 purchase of chip designer Arm.
+Son previously offloaded part of the stake in Alibaba, of which SoftBank currently owns 25%, in a complicated transaction ahead of the 2016 purchase of chip designer Arm.

 The asset sales come as SoftBank’s conglomerate discount, or the difference between its market capitalization and the value of its assets, last week yawned to a record 73%.